 - Teens who hurt themselves had lower scores on an “attraction to life” inventory.

-- The majority (63.5%) met diagnostic criteria for borderline personality disorder.
+63.5%) met diagnostic criteria for borderline personality disorder.
 The remainder met the criteria for other personality disorders associated with trouble regulating emotions.

 - More than half (53.8 percent) had high levels of depression.